RafaeldeCarvalhoBZR/Array-filler-gonne-mad/README.md

-Randomly filling an array with an inputed range of numbers.
+Randomly filling an array with an inputed range of numbers using unnecessary actions.